pigyechan/Python/README.md

-# python Practice in class
+# Python Practice in class

+from the beginning to be a master